 If you’re several deployments deep and something broke, backtrack to the last working deploy and figure out what you changed before running around willy-nilly and changing config files based on Internet advice.
 Sometimes it’s unavoidable, but not knowing why something broke can come back to bite you later.

 We’ll cover a few common cases below, but see Heroku’s brief guide on diagnosing errors for a good way to start.
 It also talks about creating your own error messages for Heroku to use.

 Your very first few times, you’ll probably run into relatively straightforward errors.
 Some may have to do with setting up Heroku properly, which should be obvious if the error messages are something to the effect of “we can’t actually find this command that you typed” or “you’re not authorized to do this”.

 Another common early mistake is forgetting to include a gem (or forgetting to put it in the correct section of your gemfile – remember we’re in the

 production section, not the

 Once the early errors are bypassed, another really common class of errors is related to the asset pipeline.
-I’m not going to claim to understand where all these come from – I’ve had asset pipeline issues dozens of times before and you can probably expect them as well.
+We’re not going to claim to understand where all these come from – we’ve had asset pipeline issues dozens of times before and you can probably expect them as well.
 For some reason, some gems and configurations seem to mess with Heroku’s ability to precompile assets.
 You may encounter an asset error when the deployment fails or if your application seems to be unable to locate stylesheets or images (this should be apparent if you’ve got errors in your browser’s console).

 Deployment errors, including those with asset precompilation, are often solved by modifying your Rails configuration files.
 The two main files you’ll probably find yourself needing to edit are